carbon-language/carbon-lang/flang/documentation/Calls.md

    candidates for being copied back to the original variable after the call* (see below).

-Fortran requires (18.3.6(5)) that interoperable procedure dummy arguments with `CONTIGUOUS` &/or assumed-length `CHARACTER(*)` explicit-shape/assumed-size arrays handle the compaction of discontiguous data *in the callee*, at least when called from C.
+Fortran requires (18.3.6(5)) that calls to interoperable procedures with dummy argument arrays with contiguity requirements handle the compaction of discontiguous data *in the Fortran callee*, at least when called from C.
 And discontiguous data must be compacted on the *caller's* side when passed from Fortran to C (18.3.6(6)).